Decision-Making: Policies and Ethics in Health Care and Public Health

 Stages in policy cycle | Phases of applied problem solving | Description and comments |

 1. Agenda setting | Problem recognition | How an issue comes to the attention of policy makers.
-The process is not always rational, and it can often be difficult to see why some issues rise to the top of political agendas while other, seemingly more important issues, remain unaddressed19 |
+The process is not always rational, and it can often be difficult to see why some issues rise to the top of political agendas while other, seemingly more urgent issues, remain unaddressed.23 |

 2. Policy formulation | Proposal of solution | Decision-makers (governments, health regions, hospitals, care teams etc.) formulate policy options.
-Government policy-making usually occurs behind the scenes and is carried out by professional policy analysts19 |
+Government policy-making usually occurs behind the scenes and is carried out by professional policy analysts.23 |

-3. Decision-making | Choice of solution | How decision-makers decide what to do—or not do—about an issue |
+3. Decision-making | Choice of solution | How decision-makers decide what to do—or not to do—about an issue. |

-4. Policy implementation | Putting solution into effect | Putting the decisions into effect.
-Not as simple as it sounds, as it usually entails changing habits and ingrained ways of doing things |
+4. Policy implementation | Putting solution into effect | Implementing the decisions.
+Not as simple as it sounds, as it usually entails changing habits and ingrained ways of doing things. |

-5. Policy evaluation. | Monitoring results | (all too often neglected) Examining implementation and outcomes to check if the policy has been properly implemented and if the desired outcomes were achieved18, 20 |
+5. Policy evaluation. | Monitoring results | (all too often neglected) Examining implementation and outcomes to check if the policy has been properly implemented and if the desired outcomes were achieved.22, 24 |

-Industry: a political force
+Industry: as a political force

 Industry succeeds in selling products long after they are shown to be a probable hazard to health.